Aionoso/Hbm-s-Nuclear-Tech-GIT/README.md

 Here im trying to make something good for Alcater's fork and my version of NTM.

-This is my 1.12.2 custom version of the Nuclear Tech Mod (Yes, another one)
+This is my 1.12.2 custom version of the Nuclear Tech Mod

 which is forked from the fork made by [Alcater](https://github.com/Alcatergit/Hbm-s-Nuclear-Tech-GIT) which is forked from the fork made by [TheOriginalGolem](https://github.com/TheOriginalGolem/Hbm-s-Nuclear-Tech-GIT)